 8 Days Amsterdam to Amsterdam.
-Group Rates on Request

-Highlights: Amsterdam, Aalsmeer, Katwoude, Velendam, Apeldoorn, Haalem, Keukenhof, Bruges, Kinderdijk, Rotterdam, Delft, The Hague, Leiden.
+Highlights Include: Amsterdam, Aalsmeer, Katwoude, Velendam, Apeldoorn, Haalem, Keukenhof, Bruges, Kinderdijk, Rotterdam, Delft, The Hague, Leiden.

 A Garden Tour of The Netherlands & Belgium

 DAY 1 ARRIVE IN AMSTERDAM, HOLLAND: Upon arrival at Schiphol airport you will be welcomed to The Netherlands by your local Guide as you exit customs into the arrivals hall, and transferred to your hotel where you will be assisted with check-in procedures, before running through your itinerary and answering any questions you may have.
 The remainder of your day is at leisure.

 DAY 2 AMSTERDAM / AALSMEER / AMSTERDAM: Today you will visit Aalsmeer, home to the world largest flower auction where some 19 million flowers and plants a day begin their journey to florists around the world.
 A viewing gallery enables visitors to watch the action which takes the form of a Dutch auction, with a huge clock showing the price dropping until the offer is taken.
 Afterwards drive into Amsterdam city center for an orientation city tour including a visit to a diamond-cutting factory where you can see the stones crafted through all their stages by the talented craftsmen.